xaviergonzalez/asst5-kernels/problems/rk4/handin.md

 > How is the code structured in the current step?

+I store parameters of the stencil and rk4 in constant memory.
+After initializing I do memory io.
+I then set up torch tensors for `u` (the value of the potential at each point) as well as for each of the 4 steps in rk4.
+I then have a four loop for the steps of rk4, where at each step I do a separate kernel launch for each of the 4 k values and a final kernel to take the rk4 step.
+Each kernel naively computes the math formula as laid out in the instructions.

 > What is the performance of the code (runtime)

 > What other statistics did you measure and look at for the current code?
 > What did you conclude from the measurements?
 > What was your hypothesis about what was limited performance?
 (Or how it might be improved?)
 How did you come to this hypothesis?